master-hax/aosp-libese/apps/boot/README.md

 the chip needs to stay powered and unused to cooldown.
 If this happens before the locks or rollback storage can be read, the bootloader will need to determine a safe delay or recovery path until boot can proceed securely.

+## Examples

+There are many ways to integrate this library and the associated applet.
+Below are some concrete examples to guide standard approach.

+### Configuration in factory

+- Install configure the secure element and install the applets
+(outside of the scope of this document).
+- Boot to an environment to run the ese-boot-tool.
+- Leave the inBootloader() signal asserted (recommended but not required).
+- Configure the desired lock states:
+  - ese-boot-tool lock set carrier 1 modem-imei-string
+  - ese-boot-tool lock set device 1
+  - ese-boot-tool lock set boot 1
+  - ese-boot-tool lock set owner 0
+- To move from factory mode to production mode call:
+  - ese-boot-tool production set true

+### Configuration during repair

+- Boot to an environment to run the ese-boot-tool.
+- Leave inBootloader() signal asserted or implement the steps below in
+  the bootloader.
+- Transition out of production mode:
+  - ese-boot-tool production set false
+- If a LOCK\_CARRIER problem is being repaired, it is possible to reset the
+  internal nonce counter and all lock state with the command below.
+A full
+  lock reset is not expected in most cases.
+  - ese-boot-tool lock reset
+- Reconfigure the lock states:
+  - ese-boot-tool lock set carrier 1 modem-imei-string
+  - ese-boot-tool lock set device 1
+  - ese-boot-tool lock set boot 1
+  - ese-boot-tool lock set owner 0
+    (To clear data from the owner lock, set owner 1 must be called with
+     4096 00s.)
+- Then move back to production mode:
+  - ese-boot-tool production set true

+### Use during boot

+Do not load any non-repair or non-factory OS without clearing the inBootloader signal as the applet may be transitioned out of production mode and/or the rollback state may be changed.

+#### Checking rollback values

+- Read and write rollback values as per libavb using the API
+  - ese\_boot\_rollback\_index\_write()
+  - ese\_boot\_rollback\_index\_read()
+- Prior to leaving the bootloader, clear the inBootloader() signal.

+As rollback indices can only be written when inBootloader signal is set, it is critical to clear it when leaving the bootloader.

+#### Checking locks

+- Read LOCK\_BOOT
+  - If LOCK\_BOOT != 0, then
+    - Read LOCK\_OWNER.
+       - If LOCK\_OWNER != 0, then
+         - Use the LOCK\_OWNER metadata as the verification key for booting.
+       - If LOCK\_OWNER == 0, then boot using the internal verification key.
+         - (E.g., as part of avb\_validate\_vbmeta\_public\_key())
+  - If LOCK\_BOOT == 0, then
+    - Perform an unverified boot.

+### In fastboot

+- LOCK\_BOOT may be toggled by a fastboot command.
+If the conditions of
+  unlock are not allowed by applet policy, it will fail.
+- LOCK\_OWNER may be toggled and set a boot key from a fastboot command
+  or from an unlocked OS image.
+- If the verified boot design dictates that rollback indices are clear on
+  lock/unlock, this can be done by calling
+  - ese\_boot\_rollback\_index\_write() on each slot with the value of 0.

+Note, LOCK\_DEVICE and LOCK\_CARRIER should not need to be used by fastboot.

+For debugging and support, it may be desirable to connect the ese\_boot\_get\_state() to allow fastboot to return the current value of production, inbootloader, and the lock metadata.